Here at YPT we get quite a lot of questions about travelling to the DPRK with children, so here are our handy answers to some of these questions!

 What age is the youngest child who has been on one of your tours?

-We haven’t kept an exact record, but YPT veteran John has booked up a young family from India with their toddler who was just over one year old before!
+We haven’t kept an exact record, but YPT veteran John has booked up a young family from Canada with their infant who was just over 6 months old previously!